Jifna

-Jifna (جفنا, Jifnâ) is a Palestinian village in the Ramallah and al-Bireh Governorate in the central West Bank, located 8 km north of Ramallah and 23 km north of Jerusalem.
-A village of about 1,400 people, Jifna has retained a Christian majority since the 6th century.
+Jifna (جفنا, Jifnâ) is a Palestinian village in the Ramallah and al-Bireh Governorate in the central West Bank of the State of Palestine, located 8 km north of Ramallah and 23 km north of Jerusalem.
+Jifna has retained a Christian majority since the 6th century.
 Its total land area consists of 6,015 dunams, of which 420 are designated as built-up areas, most of the remainder being covered with olive, fig and apricot groves.
 Jifna is governed by a village council, led (2008) by chairman Jabi Na'im Kamil.

 Jifna was known as Gophnah (גופנה; Γοφνα, Gophna) at the time of the First Jewish-Roman War, and after its conquest became a Roman regional capital, though remaining predominantly Jewish.
-Later the town grew less significant politically, but nevertheless prospered as a Christian locality under Byzantine and later Arab rule due to its location on a trade route.
+Jewish presence at the site is thought to have ended in the aftermath of the Bar Kokhba revolt.
+Later, the town grew less significant politically, but nevertheless prospered as a Christian locality under Byzantine and later Arab rule due to its location on a trade route.
 St. George's Church in Jifna was built in the 6th century, but fell into disrepair and was not rebuilt until the arrival of the Crusaders in the late 10th century.
 However, it again fell into ruin after the Crusaders were driven out by the Ayyubids.
 In modern times, the ruins of St. George's Church have become a tourist attraction.
 During the period of Ottoman control in Palestine the tower of an ancient Roman structure in Jifna became the location of a jail house.

 Jifna has local traditions and legends relating to the Holy Family, and to the village water-spring.
 It is also locally known for its apricot harvest festival; each year, during the late Spring period, hundreds travel to the village to harvest the fruit during its brief season.

 History

-Iron Age and Classical period
+Classical period

-It was suggested by Edward Robinson that Jifna was Ophni of Benjamin, mentioned in the Book of Joshua as one of the "twelve cities."
-Nothing thereafter is recorded in its history until the time of the Roman conquest during the 1st century bce, when it appears in various records as "Gophna".
+Jifna is first recorded in written history at the time of the Roman conquest during the 1st century bce, when it appears in various records as "Gophna".
 Gophna was described by Flavius Josephus as the second city of Judea, after Jerusalem, in his account of the First Jewish-Roman Wars during the 1st century ce.
 The town is depicted as Gophna in the Map of Madaba, situated north of Gibeon (al-Jib), and is also mentioned in rabbinic literature as Beit Gūfnīn, literally meaning a "house of vineyards".
 The Talmud mentions the place as being inhabited by priests of Aaron's lineage.